nus-cs2103/website-base/admin/tp-tasks-fragment.md

 ++**What's happening this week:**++{.text-info}

-Having practiced the workflow in the previous iteration, **this week's iteration {{ version_first }} adds the first functional code changes.**
+Having practiced the workflow in the previous iteration, **this week's iteration {{ version_first }} adds the first wave of functional code changes.**

 {{ show_tp_iterations_gantt("tpGanttChart-iterations.png", "", 19, 37) }}
 {{ show_tp_goals(version_first, "v12-goals") }}

-The _breadth-first iterative_ approach requires each intermediate version to be a working version.
-However, to make things a bit easier for us (as we are only getting started with the project), **we will not be releasing any new product version at the end of this iteration.** This means you have the freedom to create PRs for small code changes, without the pressure to implement a feature end-to-end within one PR (or even within this iteration).
+The _breadth-first iterative_ approach requires each intermediate version to be a full working product.
+However, to make things a bit easier for you (as you are only getting started with the project), **we will not be releasing any new product version at the end of this iteration.** This means you have the freedom to create PRs for small code changes, without the pressure to implement a feature end-to-end within one PR (or even within this iteration).

 ++**Things to note:**++{.text-info}